The Merchant of Venice Marriage Quotes

 How we cite our quotes: (Act.Scene.Line).
 Line numbers correspond to the Norton Shakespeare edition.

-Your father was ever virtuous; and holy men at their
+Your father was ever virtuous, and holy men

 Nerissa insists that Portia's father had good intentions when he devised the casket contest as a way to determine Portia's husband.
 (Whoever picks the correct casket gets Portia and all of her dead dad's money.)
 Yet we can also read the casket contest as a way for Portia's dad to control where his wealth goes.
 By orchestrating his daughter's marriage from beyond the grave, Portia's father is able to transmit all of his wealth to the man of his choosing, which is why Portia complains that she is a "living daughter curbed by the will / of a dead father" (1.2.3).

 In Belmont there is a lady richly left,

 And many Jasons come in quest of her.
 (1.1.168, 179)

 As we see here, Bassanio is interested in courting Portia because her father has left her a ton of dough.
 This would be great for Bassanio, who's completely broke.
 What's also interesting is the fact that Bassanio refers to Portia's suitors as a bunch of "Jasons" in "quest" of the Golden Fleece.
 (In Greek mythology, Jason and the Argonauts went after the golden fleece of a winged ram, which landed Jason the throne of Iolcus.)
 Bassanio's reference to the Greek myth turns his courtship of Portia into an exciting and lucrative conquest.

 Try what my credit can in Venice do;